Senior Director of Public Relations and Operations

 Bio: Paradis is a fourth-generation University of Maine employee and has worked at the university since 2009, when she began working at Printing and Mailing Services as a typesetter.
 She joined the Division of Marketing and Communications in July 2012.
 An Old Town native, she graduated from UMaine in 2009 with a bachelor’s degree in new media.

-Senior Manager of Web Development and Social Media
+Manager of Web Development

-Role: As a Web Specialist, Brandi Doane is responsible for creating, designing and maintaining university-related Web pages and ensuring consistency throughout the university’s Web pages.
+Role: As a Web Specialist, Brandi McCann is responsible for creating, designing and maintaining university-related Web pages and ensuring consistency throughout the university’s Web pages.
 A large role in her position is to make certain that all websites meet 508-accessibility guidelines.
 She also provides training to various departments throughout the university and continued website and technical support.

 Director of Marketing Communications